The Many, Maddening Hurdles To Contact Tracing The White House Outbreak

 The true extent to which the White House outbreak has driven clusters around the country may never be known, especially because contact tracing wasn't done aggressively early on.

 One reason is that community spread is happening all over the country.
-"It's likely that cases came out of [the Rose Garden] event because of the number of people who are all in the same place at the same time," says Adriane Casalotti, chief of government and public affairs at the National Association of County and City Health Officials.
+"It's likely that cases came out of [the Rose Garden] event because of the number of people who were all in the same place at the same time," says Adriane Casalotti, chief of government and public affairs at the National Association of County and City Health Officials.
 "But it's difficult to address their exposure before they got there and after they got there."

 When case numbers are high in a community, it makes it much harder to zero in on a particular event or contact that may have sparked infections.